 For probate purposes, you need to value personal possessions.
 For most household contents:

-- Be realistic - secondhand value is usually low
+- Be realistic, as second-hand value is usually low

 - Clothing, everyday furniture, and household items rarely have significant value